vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Revenue by Traffic Source Over Time](images/q03_revenue_by_traffic_source_over_time.png)

-Insight : In June 2017, direct traffic generated the highest monthly revenue by a large margin, while Google was also an important revenue source.
+Insight: In June 2017, direct traffic generated the highest monthly revenue by a large margin, while Google was also an important revenue source.
 At the weekly level, revenue varied across traffic sources, showing that traffic source performance should be reviewed over time instead of only looking at the total monthly result.

 ---

 ### Query 04: Conversion Rate by Traffic Source